 In 2004, the World Wide Web was still predominantly a network of interconnected static text documents, some of which were peppered with images and simple animations, and a rudimentary level of interactivity through forms and basic client-side scripting to enable "dynamic HTML".
 What Gmail proved is that we could use those same primitive technologies and, with a bit of ingenuity and more than a few hacks and workarounds, build rich user experiences not dissimilar to desktop applications.

 Up to then, effort to deliver "rich Internet applications" had focused on overlaying other technologies, via browser plugins, to extend the capabilities of the web platform.
 Unlike the open technologies of the web, these extensions consisted of proprietary software that users had to download and install on their computer.
-There was Macromedia Flash MX (later Adobe Flash) of course, but also Java applets and Microsoft Silverlight were competing in this space.
+There was of course Macromedia Flash MX (later named Adobe Flash), but also Java applets and Microsoft Silverlight were competing in this space.

 The alternative approach, popularized by Gmail, became known as "ajax".
 This term was coined by Jesse Garrett, co-founder of San Francisco technology consultancy Adaptive Path, in a 2005 blog post.
-The name was shorthand for "Asynchronous JavaScript + XML", and it captured the idea of using client-side JavaScript to make asynchronous HTTP requests to fetch new data from the server – which commonly was returned in the XML format – and to use that data to dynamically redraw parts of the user interface, rather than loading a whole new page from the server.
+The name was shorthand for "Asynchronous JavaScript + XML", and it captured the idea of using client-side JavaScript to make asynchronous HTTP requests to fetch new data from the server – which commonly was returned in the XML format at that time – and to use that data to dynamically redraw parts of the user interface.

 Gmail showed the technology industry what was possible with the web platform.
 Perhaps more importantly, it set new user expectations about what good user experience looked like in the web browser.

 Around this time, a rift opened up between stakeholders in web standardization efforts.
-Microsoft was pushing its Extensible Application Markup Language (XAML) and Silverlight, while the World Wide Web Consortium (W3C) was working on XHTML 2.0 and XForms, in an effort to make HTML a stricter markup format and thus more extensible and interoperable with other XML-based data formats.
+Microsoft was pushing its Extensible Application Markup Language (XAML) and Silverlight, while the World Wide Web Consortium (W3C) was working on XHTML 2.0 and XForms – efforts to make HTML a stricter markup format and thus more extensible and interoperable with other XML-based data formats.
 Meanwhile, Apple, Mozilla and Opera broke away and formed the Web Hypertext Application Technology Working Group (WHATWG) to develop an alternative evolution of the existing HTML standard.
-This focused on maintaining backwards compatibility while extending the language to offer many of the capabilities of Flash and Silverlight, such as the ability to play audio and video directly through the web browser application.
+This focused on maintaining backwards compatibility while extending the language to offer many of the capabilities of Flash and Silverlight, such as the ability to play audio and video directly through the web browser.

-The WHATWG’s approach won.
+To cut a long story short – the politics of all this is not relevant to the subject of this blog post – the WHATWG’s approach ultimately won.
 In 2009, the W3C abandoned XHTML and adopted the WHATWG’s extended HTML standard – what became known as HTML5.
 The industry had gotten behind the idea of building upon existing open web standards to deliver the rich, interactive experiences that users had come to expect from Gmail and other early web apps.

 The web platform thus evolved from a document delivery system to an application software runtime environment.
 Think about that.
 Today, we tend to talk about web applications rather than web pages.
 It’s a paradigm shift in how we think about delivering services over the web.
 That shift is symbolized by the launch of Gmail 20 years ago.